Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

 \subsubsection{Detecting high-confidence adversarial examples}

-In this section, we evaluated the performance of our method on detecting the C$\&$W attack in a normal black-box setting and in the worst case of black-box settings.
-For each $\kappa$ value, we craft 1,000 adversarial examples.
-We then mix 1,000 benign examples into each group of 1,000 adversarial examples to form the evaluation datasets for different $\kappa$ values.
-We measure the precision and the recall of our defence on detecting the examples.
+In this section, we evaluated the performance of CMT on detecting high-confidence C$\&$W attacks.
+For each $\kappa$ value, we crafted 1,000 adversarial examples given the substitutes $S_{MNIST}$ and $S_{CIFAR10}$.
+We then mixed 1,000 benign examples into each group of adversarial examples to form evaluation datasets.
+We measured the precision and the recall of CMT on detecting the adversarial examples crafted under varying $\kappa$ values.
 The precision is calculated as the percentage of the genuine adversarial examples in the examples detected as adversarial.
 The recall is the percentage of adversarial examples detected from the set of adversarial examples.

-In a normal black-box setting, the substitute model is not exactly the same as the oracle model.
-In this case, we employed the substitute $S_{MNIST}$ and $S_{CIFAR10}$ to generate C$\&$W examples.
-We evaluated the precision and the recall on detecting black-box adversarial examples crafted under different $\kappa$ values.
 The precision values and the recall values are plotted in Fig.\ref{CW_Black_PR}.
-Our defence achieved above $95\%$ detection precision on $MNIST$ adversarial examples and above $75\%$ detection precision on $CIFAR10$ adversarial examples.
-At the same time, the detection recall values on detecting $MNIST$ adversarial examples are above $80\%$.
-And the recall values on detecting $CIFAR10$ adversarial examples are above $95\%$.
-Moreover, the precision and recall are robust to the changing $\kappa$ value.
+The precision and recall values increased with the confidence of the attacks.
+CMT achieved above $80\%$ detection precision on $MNIST$ and $CIFAR10$ adversarial examples when the attack confidence rose beyond 30.
+At the same time, the detection recall went above $70\%$ on adversarial examples that had a confidence larger than 30.

-To further increase the difficulty for defence, we evaluated our detection defence in the worst case of black-box settings.
-In the worst case, the attacker has a substitute model whose parameters are exactly the same as that of the oracle model.
-In this case, the adversarial examples cannot be invalidated by proactive defence.
-We set the parameters of the substitute to be the same as that of the oracle model with proactive defence (without the $Z'$ output), and $\kappa$ was varied from 0 to 40 to generate adversarial examples based on this substitute.

-The precision and recall values are plotted in Fig.\ref{CW_worst_black_box_PR}.
-It can be observed that our defence method still has achieved high precision and recall in the worst case of black-box settings.
-The detection performance is robust to the varying attacking confidence.